open-xml-templating/docxtemplater/docs/source/api.rst

     getZip()

         This will return you the zip that represents the docx.
 You can then call `.generate` on this to generate a buffer, string , ... (see https://github.com/open-xml-templating/pizzip/blob/master/documentation/api_pizzip/generate.md)

+    setOptions()

+         This function is used to configure the docxtemplater instance by changing parser, delimiters, etc. You can read more about it here (https://docxtemplater.readthedocs.io/en/latest/configuration.html).

     attachModule(module)